gustavo0197/dart-jwt-decoder/README.md

 ## JWT Decoder

-You can use this library to decode a Json Web Token.
+This is a small library for decoding a json web token for dart / flutter.
+Since the header and payload is base64 encoded you can easily know the stored data with no password, you can also know if the token is expired or not.

-You can also know if the token is already expired or not.
+If you like this library there's a version for Vue [here](https://github.com/gustavo0197/vue-easy-jwt).

 ## Getting Started